 While it is true that extremely long cables can potentially introduce jitter, it’s not true that it’s a big deal.
 In fact, the largest source of this is actually the recordings themselves—and it’s impossible to correct for that.
 Truth be told, jitter in digital sources typically peaks in signals so inaudibly that you’d need dedicated measuring equipment to detect it.
 Famed audio blogger NwAvGuy did a deep dive on this subject a while back, and even his worst recorded sample from a crappy PC motherboard resulted in a level of -88dB… something near-inaudible to the vast majority of people at a safe volume.
-And that was nine years ago—a lifetime in motherboard technology.
+And that was ten years ago—a lifetime in motherboard technology.

 I’m not saying this doesn’t exist, but if you never knew of jitter as a problem before, don’t worry about it.
 Your vinyl and cassette collections have astronomically worse problems in this department (speed variations causing distorted audio).

 What is likely to happen in long cables is a certain level of high-frequency attenuation, which would get worse the longer the cable is.
 That’s why we always recommend going with the least amount of cable you can get away with in your setup, as it will offer the best performance.